2015-2018 Strategic PlanIntroduction

 All are familiar with the Center for Excellence in Teaching and Learning because it is the place where professional development occurs; instructional skills workshops, seminars, and courses that effectively address the professional needs of faculty and staff are delivered regularly and open to all.
 Our desire to sustain and grow Parkland’s reputation as a premier learning institution continues to support ongoing professional development of both faculty and staff.

 Programs and services will remain agile and innovative based on the needs and demographics of our community.
-As demand for technology-mediated instruction increases, Parkland will remain a leader in making learning available anytime, anyplace.
+As demand for technology-assisted instruction increases, Parkland will remain a leader in making learning available at anytime and in anyplace.

 Diversity and inclusiveness will permeate Parkland’s learning culture, our hiring practices, pedagogy, programs and services, curricula, and policies.
 Parkland will continue to be a convener and a safe, common ground for solving our community’s most challenging problems and embrace our role by fostering a more sustainable campus through management of our physical resources, curricular development, and in outreach to the community.

-Derived from a desire to better serve our communities and students, as well as to enhance and maintain the college’s financial stability, Parkland College will continue to assess long-range fiscal health.
-It is common practice to look beyond conventional sources of income and partners, as well as conventional instructional methods and program structure.
+Derived from a desire to better serve our communities and students and to improve the college’s financial stability, Parkland College will continue to assess long-range fiscal health.
+It is common practice to look beyond conventional sources of income and partners as well as conventional instructional methods and program structure.
 We seek to adapt to change and to streamline our processes.

 We will demonstrate the highest return for donors interested in providing a stable, reliable funding source that enhances development, promotes economic growth, and affords access to higher education for Parkland College students.